There are lots of reasons why aluminum aerosol containers ‘knock out’ their competition.

 Over the past decade, CCL has pioneered a number of shoulder profiles, including Extended-Neck, Trimline®, Trimwave® and Snap-lock.
 We even created the first full-body shaped aerosol container based on a technology first introduced by CCL in 2005 (BodyShapes™), which allows top-to-bottom shaping of rigid aluminum containers.
 In fact, aluminum shines when it comes to creating unique shapes.
 Unlike steel, aluminum aerosol containers can be curved and contoured from the bottom 40mm up — fitting comfortably in the hand and giving brands a distinct personality that stands out on store shelves.

 While a great shape is highly coveted in the beauty industry for skin care, cosmetics, hair care and sun tanning applications, it is equally fitting for food, pharmaceuticals and household products — everything from cooking spays to topical analgesics to room deodorizers.
-Even automotive categories are getting more mileage with aluminum aerosol containers for products such as specialty cleaners and other auto-care items.
+Even automotive categories are getting more mileage with custom aerosol cans for products such as specialty cleaners and other auto-care items.
 What’s more, a uniquely shaped aluminum container helps prevent product counterfeiting, a problem that can cost millions in potential brand-reputation damage.

 World-class decorating versatility: